Hanjan, Isfahan

-Hanjan (هنجن) is a village in, and the capital of, Barzrud Rural District of the Central District of Natanz County, Isfahan province, Iran.
+Hanjan (هنجن) is a village in, and the capital of, Barzrud Rural District in the Central District of Natanz County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 234 in 110 households.
 The following census in 2011 counted 197 people in 83 households.
 The 2016 census measured the population of the village as 154 people in 64 households.